thu-coai/cotk/docs/meta/dataloader.rst

 **Use Simple Create**

 You can use :func:`LanguageProcessing.simple_create` to initialize a dataloder, using the class name of :class:`Field` instead of instances.
-The method receives arguments for initializing the common :class:`Field`.
+The method receives arguments for initializing subclasses of :class:`Vocab` and :class:`Field`.

 >>> fields = {
 >>>    "train": [("post", "SentenceDefault"), ("resp", "SentenceDefault")],